Database and Library:

 Arts of Africa, Oceania, and the Americas

-More than half of the almost 1,600 textiles in the collection of the Department of the Arts of Africa, Oceania, and the Americas are Peruvian and date from the late first millennium B.C.E. to the sixteenth-century Spanish conquest of South America.
+More than half of the almost 1,600 textiles in the collection of the Department of the Arts of Africa, Oceania, and the Americas are Peruvian and date from the late first millennium B.C.E. to the 16th-century Spanish conquest of South America.
 Generally representative of ancient Peruvian styles and techniques, the textiles include mantles, tunics, and wall hangings made of cotton and camelid (wool) fiber.
-Indonesian textiles from the nineteenth and twentieth century range from beaded ritual weavings and mats to embroidered ceremonial skirts.
+Indonesian textiles from the 19th and 20th century range from beaded ritual weavings and mats to embroidered ceremonial skirts.
 Other African, Oceanic, and North American textiles include woven and embroidered raffia cloths from the Democratic Republic of the Congo and wool wearing blankets of the American Southwest.

 Chinese and Japanese textiles predominate in the collection of the Department of Asian Art.
 Particularly well represented are court robes from China, among the most lavish and visually imposing of all of the textile art forms in Asia, and Noh costumes from Japan.
 Also notable is the comprehensive collection of Chinese rank badges, worn by civil and military officers of the imperial court.
-Examples range from the early fifteenth century—roughly when they were first used—to the end of the imperial era at the beginning of the twentieth century.
+Examples range from the early 15th century—roughly when they were first used—to the end of the imperial era at the beginning of the 20th century.
 Important aspects of the Japanese collection include Buddhist vestments (kesa) and secular apparel of the Edo period (1615–1868).

-The Department of Egyptian Art's approximately seven hundred pieces encompass the range of Pharaonic-period (ca. 3000–30 B.C.) and Roman-period (30 B.C.–ca. A.D.
+The Department of Egyptian Art's approximately 700 pieces encompass the range of Pharaonic-period (ca. 3000–30 B.C.) and Roman-period (30 B.C.–ca. A.D.
 300) textile production and use in Egypt.
 Represented are linen sheets, towels, garments, kerchiefs, and bandages, as well as early examples of dyed linens; linens with inked or worked classification markings; inscribed linens; and painted linens.

 European Sculpture and Decorative Arts